There is a newer version of this guide on our Knowledge Base.

 When mentioned, the user helen will receive a notification by e-mail with the location where their @name has appeared, in all cases.
 If helen has access to the board where the mention happened, she can view the information in the card and get an additional notification in Kanbanize about the mention itself.

 If helen has been mentioned on a board that she is not part of, she will receive only the e-mail notification with the task id and its location in the account.
 She will be able to see only the content of the comment and must request access to the board where it appears to see the full conversation.
 Things get even more interesting if you have your e-mail integration set up.
-With e-mail integration, a notification about a mention to your e-mail becomes an actionable message that allows you to respond directly through a reply e-mail.
+With e-mail integration, a notification about a mention to your e-mail becomes an actionable message that allows you to respond directly to a reply e-mail.
 This reply will be chronicled in the comments of the card in which you were mentioned.
 That way, you can stay on top of the conversation as it’s happening directly through e-mail wherever you are.

 The @ is a call to action.
 Use it to keep everyone in the loop and actively giving their input on relevant matters.
 Keep Kanbanizing!